Locations:

 Removal of your gall bladder also may temporarily send more bile into your digestive tract, which can lead to greenish diarrhea.

-One word of caution, though, before you start fretting at the drop of a doo-doo.
-“All of these issues are possible, but they’re not the norm,” says Dr. Lee.
+But one word of caution before you start fretting.
+“All of these issues are possible, but they’re not the norm,” clarifies Dr. Lee.
 “If you feel perfectly fine and don’t have diarrhea, a different color bowel movement is most likely linked to something you ate.”

 As mentioned, colorful poop isn’t all that unique and is usually connected to something you ate.
 Think about what recently passed through your lips and you’ll probably come up with a simple reason for the burst of color.